AxoIsAxo/EnhancedPets/README.md

 ## 💡 Feature Highlights

-- 💎 Pet Modes
+### 💎 Pet Modes
-    - Passive, Neutral, Aggressive — switch instantly from the GUI
+- **Passive, Neutral, Aggressive** — switch instantly from the GUI
-    - AKA ‘we vibe’, ‘default’, and ‘try me.
+- AKA 'we vibe', 'default', and 'try me.'

-- 🧭 Teleport & Calm
+### 🧭 Teleport & Calm
 - Summon any pet to you
-    - clear targets/anger with a click
+- Clear targets/anger with a click

+### 🏕️ Stationing System (Guard Duty) — NEW!
+Your pets can now be assigned to **guard a specific location**:
+- **Station Here:** Anchor pets to a location using the Campfire icon in the GUI or `/pet station [radius]`.
+- **Smart Leashing:** Pets will guard the area but automatically return to the station if they wander too far (1.5x the radius).
+- **Customizable Guard Radius:** Cycle the guarding radius between 5m and 25m (Shift-click the station button).
+- **Target Filtering:** Cycle what the pet guards against: Mobs Only, Animals Only, Players Only, Mobs & Animals, Mobs & Players, or Everything (Right-click the station button).
+- **Auto-Sit:** Pets will automatically sit when they return to their station and there are no enemies.
+- **Pre-Configuration:** You can set the radius and targets *before* activating station mode for precise control!

+### 🎯 Explicit Targeting System (The Hunt) — NEW!
+Go beyond "Aggressive Mode" with a manual **lock-on** system:
+- **Manual Lock-on:** Use the Crossbow icon in the GUI or `/pet target <playername|mob>` to force your pets to hunt a specific entity.
+- **Target Selection Mode:** Right-click the Target button in the GUI to enter selection mode.
+Then, simply Left-Click an entity in the world to lock on (or Right-Click to cancel).
+- **Raytracing:** Using the `/pet target mob` command allows you to lock onto a mob just by looking at it.
+- **Enhanced Navigation:** Hunting pets get a **Speed Boost** and use advanced long-range pathfinding (over 20 blocks) to track targets.
+- **Visual Effects:** Hunting pets spawn **Soul Fire Flame** particles to show they are on a "mission."
+- **Kill Confirmation:** The owner gets a notification and a sound effect when their specific target is neutralized, and the pet returns.

+### ❤️‍🩹 XP-Based Healing System — NEW!
+- **Healing via XP:** Pets can now be healed using the owner's experience points (Golden Apple icon in the GUI).
+- **Costs:** It costs **100 XP per 1 HP** (half heart).
+- **Bulk Healing:** Shift-clicking the heal button performs a "Full Heal," calculating the total XP cost automatically.

+### 📦 Pet Storage (The "Ender-Pet" System) — NEW!
+- **Store:** You can completely despawn a pet and store it "in the cloud" (Ender Chest icon in the GUI or `/pet store`).
+- **Withdraw:** Use `/pet withdraw` or the dedicated GUI to spawn your stored pets back into the world.
+- **Persistence:** All metadata (variants, health, colors, collar color, inventory) is preserved while the pet is stored.
+- Stored pets appear in the main menu with a Chest icon.

-- 🏷️ Rename (with validation)
+### 🏷️ Rename (with validation)
 - Rename via chat (A–Z, 0–9, _ and -), or reset to a clean default if invalid
-    - Bypassing nametag requirements since 2025
+- **Reset Mechanic:** Shift-click the "Rename" button to automatically reset to a generated default name (e.g., "Wolf #42").
+- **Automatic Name Sync:** If you rename a pet in-game with a standard Name Tag, the plugin detects this and updates the GUI name to match!

-- ⭐ Favorites
+### ⭐ Favorites
 - Pin pets you care about — favorites bubble to the top
 - *You should use this on all your pets lest you a monster*

-- 🪑 Sit / Stand
+### 🪑 Sit / Stand
 - Toggle sitting for sittable pets (wolves, cats)
 - More micromanagement for our dear users

-- 🌱 Baby Growth Control
+### 🌱 Baby Growth Control
 - Pause baby growth (per-pet and batch); protected by a guard task

-- 👥 Friendly Players (Whitelist)
+### 👥 Friendly Players (Whitelist)
 - Add players your pet should never attack; manage per-pet or in batch
 - Apes together stronk

-- 🤝 Mutual Non-Aggression
+### 🤝 Mutual Non-Aggression
 - Upon enabling this, pets won't attack players (even in aggressive mode)
-  - In return players cant hurt said pets (Through direct attacks)
+- In return, players can't hurt said pets (through direct attacks)
+- **Owner Exception:** Owners can still damage their own protected pets.
-  - peace treaty goes hard! use this feature irresponsibly... unless dog army
+- Peace treaty goes hard!
+Use this feature irresponsibly... unless dog army

-- 🎨 **Pet Display Customization (NEW!)**
+### 🎨 Pet Display Customization
 - **Custom Icons:** Set any item in your hand as your pet's display icon in the GUI!
 (Shift-click to reset).
-  - **Name Colors:** Pick a unique `ChatColor` for each pet's display name in the GUI!
+- **16 Name Colors:** Pick a unique color for each pet's display name from a full 16-color picker menu!
 (Shift-click to reset).

-- 🧺 Batch Actions
+### 🧺 Batch Actions
 - Select a type (e.g., Wolves) → pick pets → do things at scale:
-    - Set modes, toggle favorites, sit/stand, teleport, calm, manage friendlies, transfer, or free
+- Set modes, toggle favorites, sit/stand, teleport, calm, manage friendlies, transfer, toggle protection, or free

-- 🪦 Dead Pet Flow
+### 🪦 Dead Pet Flow
 - When a pet dies, it stays in the GUI as a skeleton skull
 - Revive with a Nether Star (metadata restoration like collar color, variants, health, etc.), or delete permanently

-- 🧭 Scan & Sync
+### 🧭 Scan & Sync
 - Button to scan loaded chunks for your previously unmanaged tamed pets and add them

-- 💾 Robust Storage
+### 💾 Robust Storage
 - Per-player JSON files; automatic autosave (every 2 minutes); one-time migration from legacy config.yml

-- 🔁 Reload Safe
+### 🔁 Reload Safe
-    - /pets reload updates config and transparently restarts internal tasks
+- `/pets reload` updates config and transparently restarts internal tasks

-- 🐙 Happy Ghast (1.21.6)
+### 🐙 Happy Ghast (1.21.6)
 - If your server is 1.21.6+:
     - Right-click with a Snowball to tame (20% chance each try)
     - Manage via the same GUI and batch tools
     - Ride it and left-click to shoot a fireball (cooldown)
-        - Dont torture your Happy Ghasts Kids
+    - Don't torture your Happy Ghasts, Kids

-Note on Aggressive mode: Pets in Aggressive mode proactively look for nearby valid targets they can see and that aren’t friendly or owned by you.
-This is not limited to “hostiles only.”\
+Note on Aggressive mode: Pets in Aggressive mode proactively look for nearby valid targets they can see and that aren't friendly or owned by you.
+This is not limited to "hostiles only."\
-Note on other stuff: Passive Aggressive mode is in the works and will be released if you dont fix your lifestyle
+Note on other stuff: Passive Aggressive mode is in the works and will be released if you don't fix your lifestyle

 ---

 ## 🖼️ Screens & UX